deepanshs/mrsimulator/docs/introduction/getting_started.rst

 -----------------

 ``mrsimulator`` performs all calculations in the frequency domain.
-Plotting the spectrum in this example would show delta functions.
+Plotting the spectrum in this example would show only delta functions.
 For this reason, we use the :ref:`signal_processing_documentation` object to add line broadening to the simulated spectrum.
-Here, we apply 200 Hz of exponential line broadening.
+Below, we create a SignalProcessing object to do a convolution of the simulated spectrum with a Lorentizian distribution with a full-width-half-maximum of 200 Hz.
+This is performed in the time domain by first applying an inverse fast Fourier transform, an apodization with an exponential decay, followed by a fast Fourier transform back into the frequency domain.

 .. plot::
  :context: close-figs